-Most of the countries in this database now follow the International Monetary Fund (IMF) definition and methodological guidelines on FDI (recently Russia and Montenegro started providing FDI data based on international standards).
-Deviations may occur when data do not cover all three forms of FDI (equity capital, reinvested earnings, other capital - see below).
-Information on data coverage is given in the 'remarks' following the individual tables.
+- Currency The main data set is in euro, whatever the currency used by the source.
+Unless published by the source, we converted flow data by the annual average exchange rate and stock data by the end-of-year exchange rate. - Most of the countries in this database follow the definitions of the Balance of Data coverage Payments Manual 5th Edition (BPM5) of the International Monetary Fund (IMF) as well as the OECD Benchmark Definition of Foreign Direct Investment, 3rd Edition.
+Some of the countries already report according to the new methodology defined in the Balance of Payments International Investment Position Manual 6th Edition (BPM6) and OECD Benchmark Definition of Foreign Direct Investment, 4th edition.
+Some important changes are defined at the end of the Methodological Guidelines.
+Deviations from the standard definition may occur when data do not cover all three forms of FDI (equity capital, reinvested earnings, other capital see below).
+Information on data coverage is provided in the 'Remarks' following the individual tables.
 These remarks also call attention to the methodological changes over time, a basic problem in preparing consistent time series.